Scott-Squires/MUS207-Synthesizer-/README.txt

 There is also a handy function called explicitToRatioWave(ExplicitWave), and you can give it an ExplicitWave and it will return a RatioWave.

-Anyway, hopefully this project gets some love in the future, but if you manage to have fun trying a couple things, I'm really glad.
+Anyway, hopefully I give this project some more love in the future, but if you manage to have fun trying a couple things, I'm really glad.